 The YWCA Syracuse & Onondaga County has continuously served the needs of women since 1885.
-Its primary purpose, at that date, was to care for young girls moving into the city to work.
+Its primary purpose, at that time, was to care for young girls moving into the city to work.

 Services expanded to include:

-In 1918, as the YWCA building on East Onondaga St. was finished, supportive housing for single women was formed and included job training skills.
+In 1918, as the YWCA building on East Onondaga St. was finished, and supportive housing for single women was formed, which included job training development programs.

-In 1974, an intervention program was established to support women who had been incarcerated, with skills in finance, self sufficiency and job readiness.
+In 1974, an intervention program was established to support women who had been impacted by domestic abuse, substance abuse, incarceration, mental illness or other challenges.